blockchainamm/minor_pentatonic_scale_synth/README.md

 E4   : 329.6276
 Cs4  : 277.1826
 ___________
-The frequencies in Hz of notes in the Gs4 minor blues scale in ascending order Gs4  : 415.3047
+The frequencies in Hz of notes with Gs4 as root note minor blues scale in ascending order Gs4  : 415.3047
 B4   : 493.8833
 Cs5  : 554.3653